 Accounting software that is used in a nonprofit is used to manage funds and grants received by tracking how much money has been received and where that money needs to be allocated.
 It can also be used to help allocate donations received from fundraising campaigns.

 In 2014 our Fundraising Technology Trends Survey found that 4 in 5 nonprofits knew technology was the key to success but only 1 in 3 had the tools needed to be effective.
 Flash forward to today, and Gen Z makes up over a quarter of the population and is expected to account for 40% of all consumers by 2020.
 This is a generation that prefers to consume online activity almost exclusively on mobile devices.
-Grabbing their attention will require engaging content through the social channels they are already using, such as Instagram.
+Grabbing their attention will require engaging content through the social media channels they are already using, such as Instagram.
 Your organization should also ensure you have an appropriate mobile platform for donations.

 Donors will need to be tracked in a database to analyze which campaigns they give to, manage communications between them and the organization, and provide the appropriate tax forms to them at year end.

 Volunteer databases should store information such as contact info, release forms, hours worked, availability, and past experiences.
-The goal of storing all this needed information will be to provide reports to see which individuals are having the most level of success, or perhaps look at which events have drawn the most interest from volunteers, donors, or members.
+The goal of storing all this needed information will be to provide real-time reports to see which individuals are having the most level of success, or perhaps look at which events have drawn the most interest from volunteers, donors, or members.

 A recent survey of nonprofit organizations in the market for software found the following bits of information pertaining to deployment preferences: